Choose how many tickets you’d like to buy

 3. To enter the raffle, players must purchase one or more raffle tickets.
 Each ticket is unique and has a serial number.
 This serial number is used to determine the winner.
 The maximum amount of entries per person is 30 per raffle.

-4. Current Marie Curie Weekly Lottery players are also automatically entered into each raffle as a ‘Super Draw’.
+4. Current Marie Curie Weekly Lottery players are also automatically entered into each raffle as a ‘Super Draw’ (maximum number of entries is five per lottery player).
 Each entry is provided with a unique ticket and serial number.

 5. To enter the raffle you must be resident of the UK and aged 18 (eighteen) or over.